Samkit-Jain11/C-Practise/README.md

-I have started leanrning github .
-This wasmy first push oon the repo i hope i push more
+I am learning C from youtube .
+Here are some of the problem what i am doing of every topic to improve logic . i hope I am doing it correct .